Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ### Library for upload/download scripts

-It’s necessary to upload script files to the library before you are able to run them on the endpoints via Live Response.
-The library stores all script files on tenant-level and not for the individual user.
+It’s necessary to upload script files to the library before you can run them on the endpoints via Live Response.
+The library stores all script files at tenant-level and not for the individual user.
 Those files can be also [managed from the MDE API](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/live-response-library-methods?view=o365-worldwide) as well.

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse2.png)